Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 During training, clients find that our Collie dogs are loyal, affectionate and willing learners who are easy to train regardless of gender.
 Their sweet natured dispositions are not gender influenced - every Collie is an individual with a unique personality and should be considered as such during training.

 Some people believe that females are more affectionate and easier to train.
 Those individuals generally have little actual experience to base such an opinion on.
 In my broad experience I can tell you that this notion is absolutely misguided and completely false.
-The rumor that females are supposedly "easier" to train does, however, seem rooted in the old folk-lore mentality that females are more desireable because they can be bred to generate a monetary return from the sale of their puppies.
+The misnomer that females are somehow "better" than males seems rooted in the old folk-lore mentality that females are more desirable because they can be bred to generate a monetary return from the sale of their puppies.

 The simple fact is - males are no less affectionate than females, and very often males are more affectionate and even easier to train than females.
-Remember, the dogs who starred as Lassie in the classic Lassie movies were usually males and not females - though this is due to their thicker coat among other reasons.
+Remember, the dogs who starred as "Lassie" in the classic Lassie movies were usually male Collie dogs and not female Collies - due in part to males having a thicker coat, among other reasons.

 However, this is not to say that females are short-comming when it comes to trainability and loving personalities, it is just that males are every bit as wonderful!
 That is why we do not have a price difference between males and females.